Justices of the Peace Act 1361: Background

 Maintaining the peace had long been a concern of society and part of the common law, but that aspect of the common law was enshrined into statute by the enactment of the Justices of the Peace Act 1361.
 The primary reason for the legislation was due to concerns about soldiers returning from the war in France, and the potential of them not reintegrating back into their communities as peaceful citizens.

 The act defined who was eligible to become a justice of the peace, their duties and their powers.
-It detailed that each county assigned a lord and three of four worthy people to become justices of the peace.
+It detailed that each county assigned a lord and three or four worthy people to become justices of the peace.
 The role of a justice of the peace was to deal with 'offenders, rioters, and all other barators'.
 It empowered them to apprehend, arrest, and punish them, in accordance with the 'law and customs of the realm'.

 The act empowered a justice of the peace to imprison offenders, bind them over with sureties to be of good behaviour towards the Crown and people of the realm, and set fines, specifying the fine should be 'reasonable and just' according to the circumstances of the offence.